myrrlyn/website-content/about/resume.md

 programming model.
 The [`bitvec`] crate is widely used throughout the public Rust ecosystem.

+### Google {:.no-count .no-toc}

+I am a software engineer working on the software bridging NICs to the rest of the sled.

 ### Sub-Zero Group {:.no-count .no-toc}

-I am a senior software engineer working on safety-critical and user-interface microcontroller software for Wolf ovens.
-I also drive education and modernization within our team.
+I was a senior software engineer working on safety-critical and user-interface microcontroller software for Wolf ovens.
+I also drove education and modernization within our team.

 ### Fastly {:.no-count .no-toc}